oorabona/bsc/README.md

 - echo $WTF
 ```

+## Plugins

+You can extend `ubs` functionalities with plugins, and call them with arguments.
-And if you want to retrieve a file from elsewhere (using [request](https://github.com/request/request)).
+For instance, if you want to retrieve a file from elsewhere (using [request](https://github.com/request/request)).

 ```yaml
 init: